 Carer’s Allowance is the main welfare benefit available to help carers.
 If you look after someone with a disability or health problem, you may be able to claim it – even if you don’t think of yourself as a ‘carer.’

 Can I claim it?

-- You need to spend at least 35 hours a week caring for that person.
-It doesn’t matter if you don’t live with them.
+- you spend at least 35 hours a week caring for a disabled person – whether you live with them or not

-- You must not be in full-time education or earning more than £116 a week
+- you’re not in full-time education or earning more than £120 a week (after tax and expenses).

 Every year our Advice Service deals with thousands of calls from older people in need.
 Call us today to make sure that you are receiving all the help and support available to you.